agkr234/OBSAutoQLRefresher/README.md

 ## Known Issues
 - Failed to refresh frozen screen *when you are playing in local game server.*
-  - we cannot tell apart the status of the lobby from the local server, so unfortunately, that shouldn't be helped.
+  - we cannot tell apart the status of the lobby from the local server via Steam Community Profile page, so unfortunately, that shouldn't be helped.
 - Failed to refresh frozen screen *when you reconnect to a server.*
-  - you reconnect to a server so fast that the script couldn't catch the status change. thats why refreshing doesnt occur.
+  - you reconnect to a server so fast that the script couldn't catch the server status change. thats why refreshing doesnt occur.